Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 We flatten $\\{u_{ij}^k\\}$ to a 1D vector $U^k$, using $i$ as the leading dimension, i.e., the ordering of the vector is $u_{11}^k, u_{12}^k, $&hellip; We also flatten $f_{ij}^{k+1}$ and $\kappa_{ij}$ as well.

-The following question shows how to extend an AD framework using custom operators (also known as _external function support_ in the AD community).
+In this problem, we extend the AD framework using custom operators (also known as _external function support_ in the AD community).
 In the starter code `Case2D/starter.jl`, we provide a function, `heat_equation`, a differentiable heat equation solver, which is already implemented for you using C++.
-By using custom operators, you are able to replace the PDE solver node in the computational graph using your own specific implementation, which may be faster or more efficient.
+By using custom operators, we replace the PDE solver node in the computational graph with our own, more efficient, implementation.

-Read the instruction on how to compile the custom operator, and answer the following two questions.
+Read the [instructions](http://127.0.0.1:4000/cme216-spring-2020/Homework/ADCME_HW/Setup.html) on how to compile the custom operator, and answer the following two questions.

-{:start="9"}
+{:start="10"}
 1. Similar to Problem 1, implement the forward computation using `while_loop`.
 Plot the curve of the temperature at $(0.5,0.5)$.

 Hint: you should obtain something similar to